LiminMHuang/lecture-python-programming.myst/lectures/lecture11_numpy.md

 NumPy arrays are mutable data types, like Python lists.

-In other words, their contents can be altered (mutated) in memory after initialization.
+In other words, their contents can be altered (mutated) in memory after initialisation.

 We already saw examples above.

-Here’s another example:
+Here is another example:

 ```{code-cell} ipython3
 :hide-output: false